 Hollywood Pudgy: The "fat" female model is clearly a fit woman who happens to have curves.
 This wouldn't stand out so much except that the male equivalent is almost spherical (albeit obviously heavily muscled), complete with obvious man-boobs.

 Hype Backlash: Saying that the game got hit hard by this when players realized it wasn't as great a game they expected it to be is a huge understatement.

-TORtanic, due to the belief the game would be a World of Warcraft killer and how much faith and money was put into it note In fact, someone compared how much money was spent for the game to how much was spent for the namesake and concluded that they're the same, only for it to turn out to not quite be the new MMO killer app that people believed it would be.
+TORtanic, due to the belief the game would be a Wo W killer and how much faith and money was put into it note In fact, someone compared how much money was spent for the game to how much was spent for the namesake and concluded that they're the same, only for it to turn out to not quite be the new MMO killer app that people believed it would be.

 Tarro Blood crosses this in the Bounty Hunter class quest after he kills Braden and Jory.

-Most Annoying Sound: Companion character chatter could be rather excessive at times during earlier beta builds.
-Several characters, particularly Vette, Corso Riggs, and Mako have a small hatedom already because of this, predominantly in people who are not actually playing that class.
-Happily, this was tuned downward significantly in the final beta build; the jury remains out on what the launch game will be like.
+Companion character chatter could be rather excessive at times during earlier beta builds.
+Several characters, particularly Vette, Corso Riggs, and Mako had a small hatedom because of this, predominantly composed of people who were not actually playing that class.
+Happily, this was tuned downward significantly in the final beta build and for launch.

 In (thankfully only) one area of Makeb, every enemy spawn shouts "Engaging the enemy!" when they aggro.